liamzdenek/sourcegraph-application/memory-bank/activeContext.md

    - How to validate the correctness of code changes
    - How to simulate error conditions and edge cases
    - How to test conversation history storage and retrieval
+   - How to test the batch processor without AWS Batch